robinhedwards/ArduinoBASIC/README.md

 4: (Optional) A Piezoelectric buzzer for keyboard clicks and other sounds.

+5: (Optional) A external EEPROM (e.g. 24LC256) lets you save more than one file.
+You can pick these up for about £2/$2 on ebay.

 Getting Started
 ---------------
 1: Download the zip file, unpack and copy the *folder* to your arduino sketches directory.